Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Image to Image Translator

 \subsection{Generative Adversarial Networks}

 The GAN, originally developed in \cite{2014arXiv1406.2661G}, consists of two networks, a generator and a discriminator.
-The generator aims to produce fake images which are not distinguishable from true images.
-The discriminator attempts to distinguish true images and fake images created by the generator.
-Updated GAN techniques have been applied not only in the context of reionization but also in cosmology.
-For example, previous works such as \cite{2019ComAC...6....1M,2019arXiv190412846Z} have succeeded in making independent images of weak lensing convergence maps and the cosmic neutral hydrogen distribution.
+The generator aims to produce fake images which are not distinguishable from real images.
+The discriminator attempts to distinguish real images and fake images created by the generator.

-In \cite{Phillip2016}, they have modified the conditional GAN (cGAN) to the image-to-image translation problem, and the code has been made public\footnote{https://phillipi.github.io/pix2pix/}.
-In this work, we use a port of the code\footnote{https://github.com/affinelayer/pix2pix-tensorflow}.
-Below we describe the methodology briefly.
-See \cite{Phillip2016} for more details.
+In \cite{Phillip2016}, the authors have applied the conditional GAN (cGAN) to the image-to-image translation problem, and the code has been made public\footnote{https://phillipi.github.io/pix2pix/}\footnote{In this work, we use a port of the code\\ https://github.com/affinelayer/pix2pix-tensorflow.}. \tb{This is a supervised learning method where pairs of the target and input images are explicitly learned\footnote{\tb{A more simple method such as CNN with a U-net architecture can be used for the same purpose.
+However, comparing the efficiency of deep learning methods is out of scope of this work.
+We leave it for future works.}}.
+In this work, we employ this architecture.} Below, we describe the methodology briefly \tb{following \cite{Phillip2016}.
+See the original literature }for more details and examples.